-pipeline, see Materials and Methods.
-There is a statistically significant difference in nociception perception between the ibuprofen and the control worms.
+We evaluate $\Delta I{type}$ for different worm types and for control worms binned into the five usual current bins (Fig 7).
+To estimate the error of $\Delta I{type}$ , we bootstrap the whole analysis pipeline, see Materials and Methods.
+There is a statistically significant difference in stimulus perception between the ibuprofen and the control worms.
 The difference is most significant when the actual laser current is around 100-110 mA.
-This coincide with our observation from Fig. 2 (A) that the most sensitive region of maximum reverse speed is around 100mA.
-Indeed, at smaller currents, the nociception level is small, many worms pause, and the behavior cannot be used to reliably estimate the stimulus level.
-At high current, the noxious stimulus perception saturates, and all worms behave similarly, again reducing the ability to disambiguate the applied current level.
+This coincide with our observation (Fig 2A) that the most sensitive region of maximum reverse speed is around 100mA.
+Indeed, at smaller currents, the perceived stimulus level is small, many worms pause, and the behavior cannot be used to reliably estimate the stimulus level.
+At high current, the heat perception saturates, and all worms behave similarly, again reducing the ability to disambiguate the applied current level.

 This analysis of ibuprofen worms achieves one of our main goals.
-It proves our ability to reconstruct stimulus from the behavior, and shows that analgesic effects of pharmacological perturbations can be quantified from the behavior.
-At the same time, ΔI{mutant} turns out to be insignificant in Fig. 7 (B), even though Fig. 2 (A) suggest that a large statistically significant difference exists between the mutant and the control behaviors.
-This failure to detect a significant nociception reduction is because the templated response model is not very good for the mutant worm; thus our analysis cannot reliably assign a mutant trajectory on a given trial to a specific nociception level.
-In other words, the large error bars in Fig. 7 (B) serve as yet another check for self consistency: effects of the mutations cannot be attributed just to changes in nociception perception.
+It proves our ability to reconstruct stimulus from the behavior, and shows that analgesic-like effects of pharmacological perturbations can be quantified from the behavior.
+At the same time, $\Delta I{\text{mutant}}$ turns out to be insignificant (Fig 7B), even though a large statistically significant difference exists between the mutant and the control behaviors (Fig 2A).
+This failure to detect a significant perceived stimulus reduction is because the templated response model is not very good for the mutant worm; thus our analysis cannot reliably assign a mutant trajectory on a given trial to a specific stimulus level.
+In other words, the large error bars in Fig 7B serve as yet another check for self consistency: effects of the mutations cannot be attributed just to changes in stimulus perception.